discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 The passive Clone generation will be covered by the third hit of your Scepter attack chain <Skill name="Ether Clone"/> and double casting <Skill name="Illusionary Counter"/> (Scepter 2).

 <Skill name="Echo of Memory"/> has two instances and each can be used to create a Phantasm by blocking incoming hits, as well as <Skill name="Phantasmal Duelist"/> which can used whenever you are on your secondary weapon-set.

+<Skill name="Tides of Time"/> can be aligned with defiance breaks, but do not hold it for too long, otherwise you could drop low on <Boon name="Might"/>.

+<Skill name="Well of Action"/> grants <Boon name="Fury"/> and one third of your <Boon name="Might"/> application after a 3 second delay, so be careful of not missing out.

 </GridItem>